Here are 6 legal points to help keep your social media activities on the straight and narrow.

 While we have tried to address the most important issues relating to social media sharing, there may be some topics that still need attention.
 So, please let us know if you have any suggestions for topics to add or ways to make these Guidelines more user-friendly.
 By the way, these Guidelines do not address what you can do on your own branch church or Reading Room website.
 There is another set of Guidelines for church websites.

 Many people want to share content that they didn’t create themselves, such as images and articles, through social media, but do not want to worry about getting legal permission to do so.
 Generally, rather than cutting and pasting content, the easiest and safest thing to do is to provide a link to the original page where that content is hosted.

 You can do this by sharing the web address or “URL” (Universal Resource Locator, usually beginning with “www”) of the page you wish to share.
-Even better, you can use the built in sharing functions that many websites offer, including CSMonitor.com, JSH-Online, ChristianScience.com, TimeForThinkers.com and marybakereddylibrary.org.
-These sharing functions are designed to let people know about the site’s content by providing a direct link to the content on the host site, as well as often including a brief excerpt, thumbnail photo, or other welcoming material to invite people to pay the site a visit.
+Even better, you can use the built in sharing functions that many websites offer, including CSMonitor.com, JSH-Online, ChristianScience.com, and MaryBakerEddyLibrary.org.
+These sharing functions are designed to let people know about the host site’s content by providing a direct link to the content, as well as often including a brief excerpt, thumbnail photo, or other welcoming material.

 These kinds of sharing functions provide buttons which may be labeled in a variety of ways, depending on the design of the website.
 Once you get started, it should become pretty easy to identify the right button to use for your social media platform of choice.
 You will need an account on the destination social media platform in order to post to it.